GoXLR-on-Linux/goxlr-on-linux/README.md

 ## Requirements

 ### Linux Kernel >= 5.11.x
 Older kernels technically work, but most people experience a lot of audio stutter and skipping on older kernels.
-The stutter was fixed in 5.11 due to implicit_fb for USB audio devices.

 ### PulseAudio
 A lot of Linux distributions ship with PulseAudio by default.

-### JACK2 and pulseaudio-module-jack:
+### JACK2 and pulseaudio-module-jack

 #### Ubuntu
 ```